 - No Live Shows.
 Nighttime shows are almost always better than rides, in my eyes.
 Also, big stage shows are impressive and don’t fit the profile of a typical ride.
 I will include 3D movies though.
 Basically you have to physically ride something or it has to be a show without live acting.
 Most playgrounds won’t be included unless they’re substantial pieces of the park.

 - These are all my opinion.
 Lou Mongello constantly says that “every attraction is someones favorite.”
 While that is corny and seems a little silly, I think the sentiment is mostly true.
 I can’t account for other people’s memories in these rankings and will try (probably unsuccessfully) to take some of the nostalgia out of my views of these attractions.
 You’ll likely disagree with these rankings.
 Please let me know what you disagree with in the comments.

 I’ve written plenty about Hollywood Studios being a park in disarray so there’s no need to rehash that here.
-The quality of the attractions isn’t disappointing, in fact there isn’t one really bad attraction, there just simply needs to be about twice as many.
+The quality of the attractions isn’t disappointing, in fact there isn’t one really bad attraction, there just simply needs to be about twice as many or more entertainment.
 Let’s get to the rankings!

 12. Vacation Fun – An Original Animated Short with Mickey & Minnie – I don’t typically like animated shorts taking up much real estate in theme parks.
 This is no different but… If Disney is going to go that route then this works pretty well.
 This animated short is original and fits in with Runaway Railway that’s next door.